digixvalley

 • Download / install (store): an install event recorded by an app marketplace within a timeframe.

-• Active users (DAU/MAU): users who complete a qualifying event in a time window.
+• Active users (DAU/MAU): users completing a qualifying event within a time window (tool-defined).

 • Retention (D1/D7/D30): % of users returning on Day 1/7/30 after install.